 About the Working Across Cultures Micro-credential

-Global Equity & Inclusion: Demonstrate the awareness, attitude, knowledge, and skills required to equitably engage and include people from different local and global cultures.
-Engage in anti-racist practices that actively challenge the systems, structures, and policies of racism by demonstrating openness, inclusiveness, and ability to interact respectfully with diverse groups.
+- Global Equity & Inclusion: Demonstrate the awareness, attitude, knowledge, and skills required to equitably engage and include people from different local and global cultures.
+Practice openness, inclusiveness, and ability to interact respectfully with diverse groups.

 REQUIREMENTS TO EARN THE WORKING ACROSS CULTURES MICRO-CREDENTIAL